 destination in a reasonable amount of time.
 The maritime woods surrounding it are beautiful and

-filled with wildlife.
-The entrance to this trail is on the shoulder of Montauk Highway, past Teddy
+- The entrance to this trail is on the shoulder of Montauk Highway, past Teddy Roosevelt

-Roosevelt Park, and the Montauk Point East Overlook (also known as the Oyster Pond
+Park, and the Montauk Point East Overlook (also known as the Oyster Pond Overlook).
+It is

-Overlook).
-It is on the north side of the road, and the shoulder there is wide enough to
+on the north side of the road, and the shoulder there is wide enough to accommodate

-want to hike here I continue a short distance to Camp Hero Road, turn right and park by the
+- Continue a short distance to Camp Hero Road, turn right and park by the entrance of the

 In late winter and spring harbor seals frequent the rocky shoreline east of Oyster Pond.
 They